How to Create a Remote Controlled Scoreboard

 Dedicated Scorekeeper Links

-- Make instant score adjustments
+- Instant score adjustments

 Where to find the scorekeeper link